 The wreck is approximately 130 m long with the shallowest part at about 5 m deep and the deepest on the other side of the wreck at about 30 m deep.

 If you go very early in the morning, you will see Bumphead parrotfish who sleep there overnight.
 It’s also the best time to see Mola-Mola, Manta rays, turtles and any Whale Sharks passing through.

 Otherwise, the ship is completely covered with anemones, gorgonian fans, and coral.
 There is an amazing variety of marine life everywhere here such as anglerfish, nudibranchs, ghost pipe fish, shrimp/goby, eels, reat barracuda, Giant groupers, batfish, sweetlips, batfish, fusiliers, and butterflyfish.

 It is also an excellent place for a great night dive where you’ll see Spanish dancers, sleeping Bumphead parrotfish in their cocoons, flashlight fish, Bobtail squid, and possibly even phosphorescence!

 Monkey Forest Santuary (Ubud)

-Cazzy from Dream Big Travel Far blog
+Recommended by Cazzy from Dream Big Travel Far blog

 If you love monkeys, then you’ll love Monkey Forest in Ubud.
 A visit to the amazing Monkey Forest will give you a unique opportunity to get up close and personal with various monkeys, including cute baby monkeys!
 This is quite an interactive experience and there are around 700 monkeys in the forest.